apache/pekko/docs/src/main/paradox/general/actors.md

 of messages processed will naturally be defined by the queue’s algorithm and in general not be FIFO.

-An important feature in which Akka differs from some other actor model implementations is that the current behavior must always handle the next dequeued message, there is no scanning the mailbox for the next matching one.
+An important feature in which Pekko differs from some other actor model implementations is that the current behavior must always handle the next dequeued message, there is no scanning the mailbox for the next matching one.
 Failure to handle a message will typically be treated as a failure, unless this